tweag/cooked-validators/doc/IMPORTS.md

 ## Names of qualifed modules unrelated to Cardano

 `cooked-validators` uses optics in various places of the codebase.
-These optics come from the package `Optics.Core` and are used unqualified in the code.
+These optics come from the module `Optics.Core` of the `optics` package and are used unqualified in the code.
 Some of our dependencies however use optics coming from the `lens` or `microlens` packages.
 When using those, we should make very clear that they do not come from our default optics library, and thus prefix them with `Lens` or `Microlens` respectively.

 ## Preferred import locations rules